 The CPUC has approved PG&E’s pro forma Community Microgrid Enablement Tariff (CMET) (PDF, 159 KB) for use on an experimental basis as part of the Community Microgrid Enablement Program.
 This document addresses eligibility, roles and responsibilities, and the relationship to existing tariffs.

-CMEP is designed to serve communities with the highest resilience needs.
-As such, in order to be eligible for CMEP cost offsets, the project must meet certain criteria.
+CMEP is designed to serve the communities most in need of resilience.
+To be eligible for CMEP cost offsets, the project must meet certain criteria.

 PG&E will prioritize two categories of projects.

 How will projects in these communities be prioritized?
 PG&E will prioritize access to Enhanced Technical Support, in the event there is insufficient capacity to support all project requests.

 CMEP’s Enhanced Technical Support is structured in 3 stages, each with distinct objectives, and serves to facilitate the development of a multi-customer microgrid from initial concept exploration, through solution assessment, and finally to solution execution.

 1. Project Vetting